liaghatmand/liaghatmand/README.md

-- 👋 Hi, I’m @liaghatmand
+- 👋 Hi, I’m zahra @liaghatmand
-- 👀 I’m interested in programming
+- 👀 I’m a .Net programmer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently Improving my .Net C# programming skills
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me +989360091821 on whatsapp